Right stuff, right bin

 Recycling food waste - putting it in your food waste bin rather than your rubbish bin - is better for the environment and saves money.

 A third of Dorset's waste by weight is food.
-If it goes in your rubbish bin, it goes to landfill where it rots and produces methane, a gas that contributes to climate change.
+If it goes in your rubbish bin, it can go to landfill where it rots and produces methane, a gas that contributes to climate change.
 It also produces a liquid called leachate that can pollute the environment.

 Landfill waste is also subject to Landfill Tax which is paid for by your council, so recycling food waste helps save money too.